jupyterhub/team-compass/docs/team.rst

 If you'd like to be included in any of the lists below, take the following steps:

 1. Fork `the team-compass repository <https://github.com/jupyterhub/team-compass>`_
-2. In one of the sections below, add yourself and (optionally) your affiliation to the list.
+2. Add your name and information to either the JupyterHub or the Binder team YAML files.
+   Here are some links to the latest ones:

+   * `JupyterHub team data <team/contributors-jupyterhub.yaml>`_
+   * `BinderHub team data <team/contributors-binder.yaml>`_

-3. Pick **up to four emojis** from the `Kent Dodds all contributors list <https://github.com/kentcdodds/all-contributors#emoji-key>`_ and add them after your name.
+3. Under the ``contributions:`` section, choose four words.
+If you choose words from the :ref:`emoji_keys` list, they'll be replaced with their emoji from from the `Kent Dodds all contributors list <https://github.com/kentcdodds/all-contributors#emoji-key>`_.

 4. Make a Pull Request to this repository!

 JupyterHub team